Skip to Content

 • Email

 Applications are one of the important tools that the Regional District uses to evaluate proposals and make land use decisions.
-The Province of British Columbia has legislation that contains certain requirements the Regional District must meet.
-The Development Applications Procedures Bylaw No. 944 of the Regional District incorporates those requirements and outlines the procedure each application is required to abide by.
+The Province of British Columbia legislation includes certain requirements the Regional District must meet.
+The Development Applications Procedures | Bylaw No. 1527 of the Regional District incorporates those requirements and outlines the procedure each application is required to abide by.

 Please note that professional reports are required to support some applications.

-View the application fee schedule that specifies the fees for each type of application.
+View the Development Application Fees and Charges | Bylaw 1483 that specifies the fees for each type of application.

 Public consultation information